-Both methods are valid (as are you, reader).
+Both methods are valid!
 There are circumstances that determine whether one method is more suitable for you than the other, such as volume, colour reproduction, and paper choice.
 In this post we will explain a bit about offset printing.

 I’d love to get into the history of printing because I think it’s actually quite fascinating, but apparently I am alone in that so y’all can do your own research.
-(Phaistos disc, look it up!)
+(Check out the Phaistos disc!)

 In any case, the development of printing is one of the most important inventions in human history.
 It has been vital to the spread of information, especially in the pre-digital age.
 From the use of stamps in the second millenium, to the development of Gutenberg’s letterpress, to computer to plate technology, we’ve come a long way, baby.